TurkuNLP/DIKI1003-NLP-for-Linguists/README.md

 2) Find the correct course environment by writing the code dik-itvyxi98 to ”Join workspace”.
 After these two steps, you should see the course "DIKI1002/1003 Course Environment - 2025 version" in your "My workspaces".
 3) Click on the starting icon on the right side of the course name box.
 This starts a session on the course server.
 4) Once you have started a session, the course materials are listed under the directory "notebooks" on the left side of the screen.
-5) In order to download the course exercises and eventually submit them, see the instructions below under "Exercises"
 6) Detailed instructions on how to use Notebooks can be found here: https://applied-language-technology.mooc.fi/html/getting_started.html

+### Exercises

-The exercises come to the Notebooks environment using the platform Test My Code.
+**The exercises come to the Notebooks environment using the platform Test My Code. **

 First, you need to create credentials to TMC at https://tmc.mooc.fi/.

 Detailed instructions on how to use TMC can be found here: https://applied-language-technology.mooc.fi/html/tmc.html.
 Please read those.

 A short video on how to log into CSC Notebooks and use TMC can be found here: https://drive.google.com/file/d/1NPuDcmd7ds1O2N3gknQaLkbgSFh-Agx9/view?usp=sharing (Finnish)

-### Exercises

 The steps to copy the exercises are:

 1) Type the command tmc login on the terminal command line and press enter
 2) Give your username and password (the password you type does not show, but it is still registered)
 3) If the login is successful, TMC will prompt you to select an organization.
-Please select "ty-utu-nlp-for-linguists"-
+Please select "Turun yliopisto".
-4) Download the exercises by typing tmc download (and enter)
+4) Download the exercises by typing tmc download (and enter).
+Please select "ty-utu-nlp-for-linguists".
+(This is the old name of the course.)

 Now, the exercise notebooks should show in the menu on left.